japila-books/apache-spark-internals/docs/scheduler/ShuffleMapStage.md

 = [[ShuffleMapStage]] ShuffleMapStage

-*ShuffleMapStage* (_shuffle map stage_ or simply _map stage_) is one of the two types of xref:scheduler:Stage.adoc[stages] in a physical execution DAG (beside a xref:scheduler:ResultStage.adoc[ResultStage]).
+*ShuffleMapStage* (_shuffle map stage_ or simply _map stage_) is one of the two types of scheduler:Stage.md[stages] in a physical execution DAG (beside a scheduler:ResultStage.md[ResultStage]).

-NOTE: The *logical DAG* or *logical execution plan* is the xref:rdd:spark-rdd-lineage.adoc[RDD lineage].
+NOTE: The *logical DAG* or *logical execution plan* is the rdd:spark-rdd-lineage.md[RDD lineage].

 ShuffleMapStage corresponds to (and is associated with) a <<shuffleDep, ShuffleDependency>>.

-ShuffleMapStage is created when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#createShuffleMapStage[plan a ShuffleDependency for execution].
+ShuffleMapStage is created when DAGScheduler is requested to scheduler:DAGScheduler.md#createShuffleMapStage[plan a ShuffleDependency for execution].

-ShuffleMapStage can also be xref:scheduler:DAGScheduler.adoc#submitMapStage[submitted independently as a Spark job] for xref:scheduler:DAGScheduler.adoc#adaptive-query-planning[Adaptive Query Planning / Adaptive Scheduling].
+ShuffleMapStage can also be scheduler:DAGScheduler.md#submitMapStage[submitted independently as a Spark job] for scheduler:DAGScheduler.md#adaptive-query-planning[Adaptive Query Planning / Adaptive Scheduling].

 ShuffleMapStage is an input for the other following stages in the DAG of stages and is also called a *shuffle dependency's map side*.